 Indonesia is the world's largest palm oil producer and has experienced dramatic increases in deforestation to accommodate increasing demand for palm oil for biofuel and other products in the food and cosmetic industries.
 Displacement of local residents and the destruction of natural habitats have been issues, which have provoked international NGO criticism and local conflict (see also Palm Oil Conflict in Kalimantan in Indonesia).
 The resistance against displacement and deforestation for palm oil plantations has been violent and, in some cases, divided citizens along ethnic lines, reinforcing ethnic tension left from the colonial era.

 Palm oil production and deforestation

 Between 1985 and 2014, the area of palm oil plantations in Indonesia has expanded from 600,000 ha to between 8.1 and 11.5 million ha (Hadinaryanto, 2014).
-In 2014, Indonesia was recognised as having the largest deforestation rate in the world, making it the world's third largest carbon emitter with 85% of its carbon coming from deforestation alone (Vidal, 2014).
+In 2014, Indonesia was recognised as having the largest deforestation rate in the world, making it one of the world's largest carbon emitter with 85% of its carbon coming from deforestation alone (Vidal, 2014).
 The region of Kalimantan is Indonesia's second largest palm oil producer and has witnessed the impact of land grabbing and deforestation on social cohesion and stability.
 Between 2001 and 2012, palm oil plantations in Kalimantan increased from just fewer than 100,000 ha to over 300,000 ha (Vidal, 2014).
 Rapid deforestation has destroyed the livelihoods of the indigenous Dayak communities who traditionally use the rainforest for rubber tapping.

 Numerous conflicts over land